 Washington State Security Deposit Limit and Return

 Most, if not all, landlords in Washington require a security deposit.
 A security deposit is money that the property owner can collect, but it is separate from the rent.
 Its chief purpose is to help landlords cushion themselves against financial ruin such as excessive property damage.
+For instance, if a tenant causes damage, a landlord may keep all, or a part, of their security deposit to pay for the repairs.

 Washington Small Claims Court